DavidJDallas/wc-tool/README.md

 node wordcountscript.js -c test.txt
 bun wordcountscript.js -c test.txt

+or -l instead of -c for counting lines.

 Obviously this does not really have much practical value, since it can only read files in the same folder as the script.
 To be able to use through your cli as a more useful script see below.